 Riley is a fourth year neuroscience graduate student in the lab of Dr. Peter Calabresi.
 She worked with InPrint at Washington University in St. Louis during her undergraduate studies, which inspired her to start ReVision.
-Riley writes for the Biomedical Odyssey Blog and her personal blog, “Uneasy Lies the Crown”, and does freelance editing for a nonprofit.
+Riley edits for the Biomedical Odyssey Blog and writes for her podcast “Uneasy Lies the Crown” and Sparrow Science.

 Areas of expertise: Neuroscience, Molecular Biology, Immunology, NSF GRFP

 Thomas is a PhD Candidate in the Neuroscience program, where he studies the neural mechanisms of touch.
 Through his diverse research experience and community service, he is experienced with writing and editing manuscripts, grants, and fellowship applications.
 Thomas welcomes the chance to help his peers and review all forms of communication.

 Areas of expertise: Neuroscience, Molecular Biology, Cell Biology

 Ashley is a graduate student in the Johns Hopkins School of Medicine Immunology program studying the pathogenesis of rheumatoid arthritis in the Darrah lab.
 She writes news articles for Johns Hopkins Rheumatology and feels passionately about integrating good writing with good science.
 She has experience writing and editing scientific manuscripts, review articles, and grant proposals, in addition to research highlights and news items.